- Report it to the Election Protection Hotline at 1-866-OUR-VOTE.

 Voter Fraud

-Statistical analyses and state audits conducted by the Wisconsin Legislative Bureau, Proceedings of the National Academy of Sciences, University of Chicago, Stanford University and several others have not found evidence of fraud capable of changing election results.
+Statistical analyses and state audits conducted by the Wisconsin Legislative Bureau, Proceedings of the National Academy of Sciences, University of Chicago, Stanford University and other experts have not found evidence of fraud capable of changing election results.
 These analyses are based on statistical analysis, legal records, audits, and not advocacy postures.
-In Pennsylvania, for example, researching 32 elections over three decades, a total of 39 cases of fraud were found of the 100 million votes cast.
-That works out to .000039% which is not capable of effecting an election outcome.
+In Pennsylvania, for example, a total of 39 cases of fraud were found of the 100 million votes cast in 32 elections over three decades.
+This amounts to 0.000039% of votes cast were fraudulent, which is not capable of effecting an election outcome.
+Brookings Institute reference.
+Heritage Foundation reference.

 December 24, 2025: Postmark delay